📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

-PI Contribution As a co-funder of the study, the British Academy will be associated with the wider programme of work delivered through the ESRC grant, including a number of publications examining values change over time, generational trends and comparison with other countries.
-The British Academy will also be invited to collaborate on public events and conferences, policy workshops and roundtable briefings funded by the ESRC grant, and to nominate a representative to serve on the project's Advisory Board.
-The research team will also provide bespoke analyses or briefings for the British Academy, as well as a one-off training session, as a contribution in kind to the partnership.
+PI Contribution As a co-funder of the study, British Academy was associated with the wider programme of work delivered through the ESRC grant, including a number of publications examining values change over time, policy workshops and roundtable briefings funded by the ESRC grant, and sat on the project's Advisory Board.

-Collaborator Contribution The Academy's contribution would go towards the direct costs of additional fieldwork in Scotland and Wales, in order to ensure that there is sufficient data to analyse these countries separately.
+Collaborator Contribution The Trust's contribution funded the direct costs of additional fieldwork in Scotland and Wales, in order to ensure there is sufficient data to analyse these countries separately.

 Start Year 2020